Home/Meats/King Crab Legs

 How much meat is in a pound of king crab legs?

-On average, you can expect to get about 1/2 to 2/3 of a pound of meat from a pound of king crab legs.
+On average, you can expect about 25-30% of the weight of king crab legs to be meat.

 Are king crab legs sustainable?

-Sustainability varies by source; look for certifications like the Marine Stewardship Council (MSC) to ensure responsible sourcing.
+Sustainability varies by source; look for certifications from organizations like the Marine Stewardship Council.